FAQs

 The metal Boss weaves pieces about 6.5” x 8”.
 You could piece them together.
 The cherrywood Boss weaves pieces about 6.5” x 10”, but the weaving area can be lengthened if you replace the dowels with longer 1/2” dowels.

-The real strength of this loom is as a powerful creative tool.
-By handling so much of the technical part of weaving that is normally the responsibility of the weaver, it allows a level of understanding, experimentation and creativity with complex weaves and patterns that traditional looms don’t provide.
-We have a hunch that traditional weaving often focuses on the “what” you will weave instead of the “how” because there’s so much time and effort invested in setting up the loom for a particular pattern, and when the weaving gets underway you are basically an extension of the machine.
-What we found while developing this loom is that the “how” is incredibly engaging.
-By putting the patternmaking directly at your fingertips, the Boss gets you testing — playing — discovering — learning — and truly creating.
+This loom will never replace a larger one — those have been perfected already and we just can’t compete. :) The real strength of this size and design is as a patternmaking tool.
+By handling so much of the technical part of weaving for you, it allows a level of understanding, experimentation, fluidity and creativity with complex weaves and patterns that traditional looms don’t provide.
+What we found while developing this loom is that the “how” of weaving is incredibly engaging, as much as or possibly even more than the “what.”
+By putting the patternmaking directly at your fingertips, the Boss gets you testing — playing — discovering — learning.
+In some ways, I think of it as a visual art/design tool.

 What is Boomloom Studio?